cwilliams0926/isys-102-hw4/README.md

 After getting the layout working properly using grid, I simply made the top navbar and right columns into flexboxes.
 It was as simple as adding *display: flex* to their containers.
 I added *flex-wrap: wrap* to the right column so that the image galleries line wrap.
 The assignment called for no changes to be made to the vertical navbar on the left, so I left that one alone.

+I later saw that on a bigger screen (than my laptop) the middle content didn't fill the viewport, so the footer would start right where the content would end (which is wherever the line-wrap took it).
+To fix this, I added a *min-height: 100vh* line to the left and right columns, and added a *grid-template-rows: auto 1fr auto* line to the body.
+This ensures that the header and footer stay their base height, while the middle content attempts to fill the user's viewport.

 There were some other changes and slight deviations from the previous assignment, but they weren't substantial enough to mention here.

 # Lessons Learned